AviatrixSystems/Docs/HowTos/tgw_plan.rst

 AWS Transit Gateway Name                        The name of a TGW created by `TGW Plan <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-aws-tgw>`_ by Aviatrix Controller
-Connection Name                                 A unique name for the VPN connection Remote Public IP                                Remote site public IP address Dynamic (BGP) or Static                         Use BGPP to connect to remote site or static IP Remote CIDRs                                    When Static is selected, enter a list of CIDRs separated by comma.
+Connection Name                                 A unique name for the VPN connection Remote Public IP                                Remote site public IP address Dynamic (BGP) or Static                         Use BGP to connect to remote site or static IP Remote CIDRs                                    When Static is selected, enter a list of CIDRs separated by comma.
-Remote AS Number                                When dynamic is selected, enter the AS number of the remote site.
+Remote AS Number                                When Dynamic is selected, enter the AS number of the remote site.
 ==========================================      ==========

 Step 8 Download VPN Configuration